 Once boiling, turn heat to medium and let it simmer untouched and unstirred for about 20 minutes until all liquid is absorbed This is how the soccorat is created.It can be helpful to turn pan every 5 minutes to avoid hot spots.
 Be sure to watch and use your nose so rice doesn't burn.
 You want the rice at the bottom of the pan crispy but not burned

-Once liquid is absorbed, tuck artichoke hearts and shrimp into rice, sprinkle with diced tomatoes, cover with lid or foil (again keep an eye on the heat)
+Once liquid is absorbed, tuck artichoke hearts and shrimp into rice, sprinkle with diced tomatoes, cook for five minutes on low

 Sprinkle with parsley, serve, scraping the bottom of pan to get that crispy soccorat!
 Add lemon wedges for squeezing.
 Enjoy.